jodies383/pizza-perfect/readme.md

 `/pizza/add` | a **get** route that contains a form - that posts to `/pizza/add/` `/pizza/add/` | a **post** route for now let is redirect to the `/pizzas` get route.
 `/pizzas/edit/:pizza_id` | a **get** route for editing pizzas - for now display the `id` passed into the route in the template.

+When you are done your page should flow from the `/pizzas` route to the pizza `add` and `edit` screens.
+No data should be captured yet.

+Use `res.render` to should templates and `res.redirect` to move to the next route. **Note** that you can't redirect to a `post` route.

 ## Adding data to the routes